NativeScript/nativescript-fresco/README.md

 - **finalImageSet** - arguments *FinalEventData*

 This event is fired after the final image has been set.
+When working with animated images you could use this event to start the animation by calling the *FinalEventData.animatable.start()* function.

 - **failure** - arguments *FailureEventData*